Norrish reaction: Type I

 The synthetic utility of this reaction type is limited, for instance it often is a side reaction in the Paternò–Büchi reaction.
 One organic synthesis based on this reaction is that of bicyclohexylidene.
+The Norrish Type I reaction plays a crucial role in the field of photopolymerization, particularly in the development of photoinitiators used for two-photon polymerization (2PP).
+The Norrish Type I reaction is particularly significant here because it involves the cleavage of a carbon-carbon bond in a photoinitiator molecule upon excitation by UV or visible light, leading to the formation of two radical species.
+These radicals are highly reactive and can effectively initiate the polymerization of monomers in a localized region, allowing for the precise 3D structuring required in two-photon polymerization processes.
+This makes the Norrish Type I reaction a fundamental mechanism for designing photoinitiators that are capable of driving high-resolution additive manufacturing at the microscale.

 Type II

 A Norrish type II reaction is the photochemical intramolecular abstraction of a γ-hydrogen (a hydrogen atom three carbon positions removed from the carbonyl group) by the excited carbonyl compound to produce a 1,4-biradical as a primary photoproduct.
 Norrish first reported the reaction in 1937.

-Secondary reactions that occur are fragmentation (β-scission) to form an alkene and an enol (which will rapidly tautomerise to a carbonyl), or intramolecular recombination of the two radicals to a substituted cyclobutane (the Norrish–Yang reaction).
+Secondary reactions that occur are intramolecular disproportionation back to the starting material (suppressed in hydrogen-bonding solvents), fragmentation (β-scission) to an alkene and an enol (which will rapidly tautomerise to a carbonyl), or intramolecular recombination of the two radicals to a substituted cyclobutane (the Norrish–Yang reaction).